Welcome to Mental Health Awareness in Earth Science & Engineering

 Everyone can at some point experience mental health challenges, either mild (stress, fatigue, insomnia) or more severe.
 According to the mental health charity Mind, at least 1 in 6 people are experiencing mental health problems in the workplace right now, including anxiety and depression.

-Mental Health Within ESE: breaking the taboo
+Mental health within ESE: breaking the taboo

 The department takes its duty of care very seriously, and strives to implement best practices when it comes to mental health by creating an environment conducive to discussion and positive support.
+Your first point of contact is Anita Murphy, ESE Student Wellbeing Advisor and Departmental Disability Officer.

 Where to go from here: internal and external resources about mental health